How To: MSME Startup in PH - DTI, Permits, & BIR in AI Era

 Since , to establish a business in Pasig City, this was what was required:

-- register at the Business One Stop Shop service in Ayala Mall the 30th Meralco Avenue, Ortigas Center, Pasig City, Metro Manila, 1605, PH
+• register at the Business One Stop Shop service in Ayala Mall the 30th Meralco Avenue, Ortigas Center, Pasig City, Metro Manila, 1605, PH

-- most of the steps to establish a business in Pasig City are sped up through this service
+• most of the steps to establish a business in Pasig City are sped up through this service

-- photo of a map showing the location of the business
+• photo of a map showing the location of the business

-Unlike the year , from , business registrations (and business renewals) are all serviced in the Business One Stop Shop.
+Unlike the year , beginning , business registrations (and business renewals) are all serviced in the Business One Stop Shop.
 The national government required all LGUs to speed up the process by upgrading the system of registration.
 Each year becomes easier because of the Law on the Ease of Doing Business.
 Important update: Disregard the information as regards Ayala Mall the 30th as the site for business registration and renewal.
 The new site for is at Silver 4, Ortigas East, Barangay Ugong.
 The Facebook Page of Pasig City Public Information Office gives a Commuter's Guide to the site at Silver 4.

 Other Certificates required for Mayor's Permit (Business Permit)